fene20/memory-game/README.md

 - The initial wireframe had the start button at the top.
 This may have looked nice on the wireframe but would not have been a good UX above the boxes where player fingers would have obscured the nine boxes.
 - The initial wireframe had the instructions above the game box area.
 The instructions may work there (with level/scores, box area and button next) but once read repeat players would not read the instructions again so a better UX was to place them near the end of the page.
  - The initial wireframe had a 2 X 4 box layout.
 This does not look well on an iPad or mobile.
 This layout was changed to a 3 x 3 box layout for a better UX.
-- The inital scores section was below the boxes but this would not have been good UX as the players fingers would have obscured the scores.
+- The initial scores section was below the boxes but this would not have been good UX as the players fingers would have obscured the scores.
 It's a better UX with the scores above the boxes.

+[IPad](assets/validation/iPad_Google_inspect.jpg) implementation as seeen on Google Inspect

 ## Testing
 The responsivity of the page was verified on all devices on Google inspect.